slipstream/SlipStreamDocumentation/docs/developer_guide/configuration.rst

 For configuration of other cloud connectors, check our `blog <http://sixsq.com/blog/index.html>`__.

-Alternatively, you can create new connector instance by [dropping connector configuration files in your configuration directory] (/documentation/developer\_guide/configuration.html#connector).
+Alternatively, you can create new connector instance by :ref:`dropping connector configuration files in your configuration directory
+<dg-cfg-files-connector>`.

 Load base images and apps modules
 ---------------------------------